 40+ Blog Retweet Accounts

 In addition to retweeting blogger content, Blog Retweet Accounts often host blogger chats, comment swaps, and various follow threads.
-All of these accounts are a great way to interact with other bloggers and make friends – in fact, I made the majority of my closest blogger friends this way.
+As a result, all of these accounts are a great way to interact with other bloggers and make friends.
+In fact, I made the majority of my closest blogger friends this way.

-P.S.
-If you are shy, these accounts can make the process of reaching out to others less daunting and overwhelming.
+Additionally, if you are shy, blogger accounts make the process of reaching out to others less daunting or overwhelming.
 Also, since most Retweet accounts have rules for posting, I generally find them to be a “safe space” to interact with others.